DPSSecurity/HTB-writeups/Starting Point Tier 0/Dancing.md

 Run:
 `smbclient -L <IP of machine>`

-When prompted for the username, enter enter.<br>
+When prompted for the username, press enter.<br>

 Answer: `4`